SigisM/Home_credit_EDA_ML/README.md

 ## Dataset

-Dataset is taken from [here](https://storage.googleapis.com/341-home-credit-default/home-credit-default-risk.zip)
+Dataset is taken from [here](https://storage.googleapis.com/341-home-credit-default/home-credit-default-risk.zip) also may be found on [Kaggle](https://www.kaggle.com/c/home-credit-default-risk/data)